 The theory relies on a distinction between strong, weak, and deferential judicial review.
 In a system of strong review, judicial decisions applying the Constitution are not subject to legislative override.
 In a system of weak review, judicial decisions are subject to legislative override.
 With deferential review, courts generally defer to legislative judgments.

-This event is approved for 1.0 continuing education credit in Nebraska.
+This event has been approved for 1.0 continuing education credit in Nebraska.